git-moss/DrivenByMoss-Documentation/Akai/Akai-APC40-APC40mkII.md

 ## Session Mode - Birds-eye-view

 If Session Mode is already enabled select it again to toggle the birds-eye view.
-In this mode one pad represents a 8x5 area in the clip grid.
+In this mode one pad represents an 8x5 area in the clip grid.
 Press a pad to quickly move to that area.

 ## Play Mode